Baxter Holt: Career

 On 30 January 2019 Holt made his Twenty20 debut for Sydney Thunder during the 2018-19 Big Bash League season against the Melbourne Renegades, hitting 37 from 28 deliveries and adding 2 catches and a stumping.
 He made his first-class debut for New South Wales in the 2018–19 Sheffield Shield season on 20 March 2019.

 Holt has been mentored by Southern Stars wicket-keeper Alyssa Healy and is studying for a bachelor's degree in sports science from the University of Technology and Science in Sydney.
 He made his List A debut on 24 November 2021, for New South Wales in the 2021–22 Marsh One-Day Cup.

 In 2024, Holt moved to play for the Western Australia cricket team.

+Holt was delisted by Western Australia at the end of the 2025-26 season, having played One-Day cricket for the state, but having never played first-class cricket.